mattheww/gomill/gomill_docs/results.rst

 Querying the results
 ^^^^^^^^^^^^^^^^^^^^

-It's possible to write Python scripts to process competition results, interpreting a competition's :ref:`state file <competition state>`.
+Gomill provides a Python library interface for processing the competition results stored in a tournament's :ref:`state file <competition state>`.

-As of Gomill |version|, this library interface is not definitely stable, but the :script:`find_forfeits.py` example script and the docstrings of the last few methods in the :mod:`!playoffs` module show how it can be used (for tournaments, at least).
+This is documented in :doc:`tournament_results`.
+See also the :script:`find_forfeits.py` example script.